gjcooper/VAULT/01_articles/marley1992horse.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Marley, A A J; Colonius, H"
+author: Marley, A A J; Colonius, H
-title: "The ``horse race'' random utility model for choice probabilities and reaction times, and its competing risks interpretation"
+title: The ``horse race'' random utility model for choice probabilities and reaction times, and its competing risks interpretation
-publication: "Journal of Mathematical Psychology"
+publication: Journal of Mathematical Psychology
 date: 1992-01-01
 citekey: marley1992horse
 aliases:
-    - "The ``horse race'' random utility model for choice probabilities and reaction times, and its competing risks interpretation"
+  - The ``horse race'' random utility model for choice probabilities and reaction times, and its competing risks interpretation
 ---

 # The "horse race'' random utility model for choice probabilities and reaction times, and its competing risks interpretation